 My name is Haley and I am so glad you've found me here!

-I am a mental health + personal growth blogger, a social work major (Boston, USA), reiki level II certified, and an ambassador for Worth Living.
+I am a mental health + personal growth blogger, a social work student (Boston, USA), reiki level II certified, and an ambassador for Worth Living.

 I am not your average 20 year old.
 I am an intuitive, old soul.
 In fact, I never felt like I "fit in" and I am just beginning to be OK with that.